BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 50 stroke:#55f,stroke-width:2.0px

 ```
-The new envelope wraps the original credentials and both signs them and adds a note describing the signature.
-Additional hints for PKI to lookup the signature could also have been added.
+To make the validation process easier, additional hints for public-key look up could have been added, though a validator would have then needed to assess whether that information was itself valid or not.

 ### #2.
 Danika Restricts Her Revelations (Elision)

 > _Problem Solved:_ Danika wants to avoid prejudice when using her credentials in job applications.

 Danika is very confident in her prowess as an electrical engineer, but she fears prejudice when she seeks employment.
 Primarily, she is concerned about prejudice over her Eastern Europe name, but she also fears prejudice over the recent date of her certification.
-As a result, she produces a new, elided version of her credential that omits that information as well as other details that she considers irrelevent to her application.
+As a result, she wants to elide (omit) that information in her credential, as well as other details that she considers irrelevent to her application.

+Gordian Envelope gives any holder of a credential the ability to elide information from a credential.
+Danika simply needs to use an application such as `envelope-cli` that removes the information.
+Gordian Envelope is designed so that this removal of information doesn't affect any of the digital hashes within the Envelope.
+As a result, the signature on the Envelope remains valid.
+Danika can still present the information and someone examining it can then assess the remaining information and verify that it's been signed, in this case by the certification board.

+When Danika elides her envelope, it shows that information has been removed:
 ```
 {
     CID(4676635a) [